KawaDevelopment/KickDropsFarmer/README.md

 3. **Pick a game** in the **Games** tab (e.g. Rust).
 The **Home** tab shows it farming, with live progress.

-Don't have an account?
-Turn on **Settings → Demo Mode** to explore the whole UI with simulated data.

 ## Features

 - **Automatic stream discovery** — choose a game; the app finds the live,